Hardware & Software: Knives Part I - The Basics

 A Honing Steel

-This is a handled rod of steel that's used to hone the edge of your knives in between sharpening.
-A knife's blade may still be sharp but with use, it develops tiny burrs, invisible to the eye, that need to be rubbed back into alignment.
+This is a handled rod of steel that's used to hone the edge of your knives between sharpenings.
+A knife's blade may still be sharp but with use, it develops tiny burrs, invisible to the eye, that make the knife seem dull when it's not.
+Instead, those tiny burrs just need to be rubbed back into alignment.
 By passing a knife's blade along a honing steel several times while alternating the side of the blade, the edge returns to its best sharpness.